 Based on the available record, the Panel finds the first element of the Policy has been established.

 B. Rights or Legitimate Interests

-Paragraph 4(c) of the Policy provides a list of circumstances in which the Respondent may demonstrate rights or legitimate interests in disputed domain names.
+Paragraph 4(c) of the Policy provides a list of circumstances in which the Respondent may demonstrate rights or legitimate interests in a disputed domain name.